Twenty-sixth week of 2019 edition!

 You know how you can get so caught up in the moment that you begin to lose track of the bigger picture?
 I’ve been so enjoying series like Attack on Titan Third Season Part II, Fruits Basket (2019), and Demon Slayer: Kimetsu no Yaiba that I forget just how much fun the Spring 2019 season has been.
 That’s the beauty of award posts — they can help you reflect on your good fortunate and recall some of the finer moments of a season!
 That’s what I really liked about Dez Polycarpe’s post on SAE with a K. This article got me so fired up remembering scene from… D’oh!
-I don’t want to spoil the surprise!
-But I’ll say this: This article made me want to go back and watch all of the award-winning episodes again!
+I almost spoiled the surprise!
+I’ll say this: This article made me want to go back and watch all of the award-winning episodes again!

 I’ll bet you have favorite signs that the season’s changing.
-Maybe you watch for the first robin after winter to know spring has arrived.
+Maybe you watch for the first robin after winter to know spring has arrived (in North America, anyway!).
 Maybe you look for the first tornadoes to know that hey, it’s summer!
 Fortunately for us anime fans, the sign of the new season is much less ominous.
 In fact, it’s something I really look forward to!
 Now that Stilts from Random Curiosity has published the Spring 2019 anime preview post, the changing of the season seems more real.
 Random Curiosity publishes my favorite seasonal preview.
 I strongly prefer it over the previews on the big sites, and it’s every bit as comprehensive and in depth.
 Be sure to check out the Disclaimer — it looks like Stilts wasn’t alone in writing the article!
 Give yourself enough time to find out what shows you want to watch this summer.
 It looks like it’s going to be a great season!